Vietnam.vn - Nền tảng quảng bá Việt Nam

 Breakfast at Tsukiji Fish Market

-Visit the Japanese Imperial Palace
+Visiting the Japanese Imperial Palace

-48 hours shopping and exploring Tokyo cuisine
+48 hours of shopping and exploring Tokyo's culinary scene.

 Explore the TeamLab Borderless Museum

-Entrance fee is 3,200 yen (about 700,000 VND), visitors need to book tickets in advance.
+The entrance fee is 3,200 yen (approximately 700,000 VND), and visitors need to book tickets in advance.

-Visit Tokyo Tower and have lunch
+Visit Tokyo Tower and have lunch.

 Visit Meiji Shrine

 Combining traditional Japanese architecture with natural beauty, the shrine is dedicated to Emperor Meiji and Empress Shoken.
-Visitors can visit the shrine at any time, but the first days of the year are the busiest.
+Visitors can visit the shrine at any time, but the first few days of the year are the busiest.

-48 hours shopping and exploring Tokyo cuisine
+48 hours of shopping and exploring Tokyo's culinary scene.

-48 hours shopping and exploring Tokyo cuisine
+48 hours of shopping and exploring Tokyo's culinary scene.

-Check in Golden Gai
+Check in at Golden Gai

 Day 2: